Storytelling is probably the oldest & most popular art in the world.

-The age of internet is also the age of distraction.
+The age of the internet is also the age of distraction.
 Your brand website must ensure- through it’s UI & content- that the visitors are intrigued & spend more time on the site.

 3. Be responsive to maintain a similar feel on all devices.

 Your visitors can browse using a multitude of devices with different screen sizes & capabilities.
-A responsive web design ensures that the website adapts itself according the device.
+A responsive web design ensures that the website adapts itself according to the device.